usnistgov/ndn-dpdk/app/tgconsumer/README.md

 * `seqNumOffset` cannot be specified on the first pattern.
 * `seqNumOffset` cannot be specified together with implicit digest.
-* Even if the previous pattern has implicit digest, Interests from this pattern do not have implicit digest.
+* Even if pattern *i-1* has implicit digest, Interests from pattern *i* will not have implicit digest.
-* To reduce the probability of incremented sequence number (step 3), this pattern should be assigned a lower weight than the previous pattern.
+* To reduce the probability of incremented sequence number (step 3) that reduces the effectiveness of generating cache hits, pattern *i* should be assigned a lower weight than pattern *i-1*.

 ## PIT token usage